wangyouyue/SDM_product-230225_Yin-SD_tracking/README.md

 2. At each saved time, use predecessor IDs (`pre_dmid`, `pre_sdid`) to connect an SD to earlier outputs.
 3. In history-style BW output, after one dump is written, `sdm_assign_tracking_subset` updates the in-memory identifier pair of the currently retained tracked SDs to their current local `(dm_id, sd_id)` values for the next output window; therefore BW and FW are identical at initialization, but BW later rewrites predecessor links between successive outputs.
 4. Use `if_coal` and coalescence event files to detect branch/merge points in ancestry chains.

+The BW initialization now supports two priority levels:
+- **Priority 1:** when `tracking_id_input_basename` is non-empty, BW reads the target SD set from that input file.
+- **Priority 2:** only when no input basename is supplied does BW fall back to the configured random/stratified sampling settings.

+This priority rule is what makes TPHT operational: BW can consume the cumulative FW-discovered target set without changing the legacy sampling interface used by ordinary BW experiments.

 Runtime implementation for SD dumps and coalescence-event dumps is shared with forward mode; the key difference is chain reconstruction direction during post-processing.